Carry me home

 The power of the retail paper bag extends well beyond its ability to transport goods from store to home.
 If designed with strategic flair, it can help to build a brand.
 Inspire turned to UK packaging specialist Keenpac and branding expert Ibrahim Ibrahim to find out how.

-THIS CONTENT IS ALSO AVAILABLE IN INSPIRE ISSUE 50
+THIS CONTENT IS ALSO AVAILABLE IN INSPIRE 50 2015

 As the e-tailing phenomenon gathered force a few years ago, the paper carrier bag appeared as old-fashioned as the physical store itself.
 But retail experts agree that the traditional store needs to coexist with its virtual cousin, since it has the ability to flaunt a brand’s identity in ways that can’t be replicated online.

 “The theatre of shopping” is currently a popular term for a brand-enhancing experience, and the paper bag is very much a part of it.